linxubo/linxubo.github.io/_pages/home.md

 1. Screen/Design Drug Candidates with Molecular Docking and Protein-Protein Docking.
 2. Reveal the Melocular Mechanisms for the Structure and Dynamics of Cell Membrane.
 3. Probe the Detailed Interactions between Nanoparticle-Drug Conjugate/Lipid Nanobubbles and Cell Membrane.
-4. Develop useful tools and algorithms for molecular simulations.
+4. Develop Useful Tools and Algorithms for Molecular Simulations.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->